-The scope of an WebRTC penetration test will largely depend on the WebRTC stack being used.
-The following are some common attack targets that are often part of a WebRTC pentest.
+The scope of a WebRTC penetration test will largely depend on the WebRTC stack being used.
+The following are some common attack targets that are often part of a WebRTC pentest:

 - SIP vulnerabilities and misconfigurations (extension enumeration, online password cracking, SIP digest leak)

 - Injection vulnerabilities in SDP descriptions and custom signalling protocols

 - Eavesdropping on other ongoing audio and/or video streams

 - DTLS denial of service, certificate handling, weak ciphers and information disclosure vulnerabilities

 - Message parsing vulnerabilities, especially affecting custom signalling protocols

 - TURN and RTP proxy server misconfigurations (e.g. abuse of coturn)

 - Transcoding vulnerabilities, typically leading to denial of service or code execution

 The following are some of the techniques that are typically employed in our WebRTC pentest methodology: